unstoppabledomains/docs/src/integrations/crypto-payments.md

 ##### Records involved

 `usdt() / getUsdt()` methods create a key from provided USDT version.
 The key format is `crypto.USDT.version.<VERSION>.address`.
-When getting USDT-ERC20 version the key would be `crypto.USDT.version.ERC20.address` when the library makes query to the blockchain.
+The key would be `crypto.USDT.version.ERC20.address` when the library makes query to the blockchain.

 {% hint style="info" %} To get detailed information about supported crypto payment tickers and USDT versions read [Crypto Payment Records section in Managing domain records article](../managing-domains/managing-domain-records.md#crypto-payment-records)